 There were representatives of most of the major member councils as well as SEQROC and ENERGEX.
 The programme was structured to provide all participants with perspectives and information from all stakeholders.
 Presentations included legislative requirements and management options and specific examples of tree selection, species trials, public education, tree removal and replacement programmes that were already in place.
 The workshop also provided an excellent opportunity for local councils to clearly present their issues and concerns to ENERGEX.
-For example, biodiversity rated highly as an area of concern to a number of key councils.
+For example, biodiversity is rated highly as an area of concern by a number of key councils.
 It also allowed for ENERGEX to present a more public and personal face to the councils.

 The workshop was very informative and successful.
 The general ‘Vegetation Management Framework’ which had been formulated at a State level was edited to an ENEGEX/SEQROC document.
-This will now be the basis of specific and detailed agreements between ENERGEX and each of their constituent councils.
+This will now be the basis of specific and detailed agreements between ENERGEX and each of its constituent councils.

 As with Vegetation Management Agreements, species lists prepared by energy authorities have been around for many years.
 A number of colourful and informative documents have been published including Your Guide to Tree Planting near Powerlines ( Powercor,1995) and Tree Planting Near Powerlines (ETSA, 1989).

 The quality of the list has depended on who prepared the document and the criteria for selection.
 Most horticulturalists would consider that a mature height of 4.0 meters is completely inadequate to provide the many benefits we seek from street trees let alone accommodate pruning for pedestrians and vehicles.
 Similarly, any one who has been involved in selecting species for street plantings is aware that it is an extremely complex process and that there is no such thing as the perfect street tree.